Removing "via sendgrid.net" from outgoing emails

 Select the channel.

-Enter these DNS Records into your DNS.
 Each provider offers a different UI to add these entries to the DNS.
 Feel free to ask your IT department if you're unsure about this.

 Once your DNS settings are set, you can come back to Front and click Check DNS settings.
 This will trigger a check by SendGrid to verify that your DNS configuration is correct.
 Be aware that SendGrid might not see your changes before the time specified in your DNS TTL settings.

 Wait a few seconds and the check result will appear (with the encountered errors if any).

 we use network solutions. i don't see a way to add the values shown on the 1st, 2nd and 3rd DNS records into network solutions. front mentions that 2 records are TXT and 1 is MX but it doesn't indicate what is the Host / TTL and TEXT value we should input on the DNS administrator, in network solutions. can you please help?Reply